 Now let’s be rebellious.
 Fowler's Modern English Usage points out that the objection to “due to” as a compound preposition is “an entirely 20c phenomenon, but it begins to look as if this use of ‘due to’ will form part of the natural language of the 21c” (4).
-The American Heritage Guide to Contemporary Usage and Style (5) agrees, stating that “The tide has turned toward accepting ‘due to’ as a full-fledged preposition.”
+The American Heritage Guide to Contemporary Usage and Style (5) agrees, stating that “The tide has turned toward accepting ‘due to’ as a full-fledged preposition,” and Garner's Modern English Usage describes such use as "virtually universal" (1).

 If you’re a purist, avoid “due to” as a compound preposition, but understand that the majority may soon be against you.

-After reviewing the evidence, we say if you’re a purist, go ahead and avoid “due to” as a compound preposition, but understand that the majority may soon be against you.
+After reviewing the evidence, we say if you’re a purist, avoid “due to” as a compound preposition, but understand that you're in the minority.
 Whichever way you feel about “due to,” remember that our easy-to-use friend “because” is often standing at attention thinking, "You could use me.
+Pick me!
 Pick me!"

 Other Times to Use “Due to”